Alcohol Producers Tout Wellness Benefits. Health Experts Say Don't Swallow Claims

 Mezcal already has a reputation in the wellness community as being a "pure" spirit, because its sole ingredient is the agave plant, so it's no surprise that health enthusiasts have come to Gem & Bolt in a way that Coon calls organic.
 "People are more aware of what they're putting into their body and the story behind the products," she says.

-Coon says they do little proactive marketing toward the wellness community, and instead respond to requests, such as pouring the mezcal after spin classes.
+Coon says they do little proactive marketing toward the wellness community and instead respond to requests, such as pouring the mezcal after spin classes.

 Gem & Bolt may tread lightly with its health claims, but LifeVine points out that its wines have less than 1 gram of sugar and received TTB approval to make that statement.
 In general, most dry wines contain almost no sugar, but LifeVine is one of the few brands to identify this as a selling point with today's sugar-averse diets.

-More boldly, LifeVine touts that its wines contain 25 percent more antioxidants than other wines.
+More boldly, LifeVine says that its wines contain 25 percent more antioxidants than other wines.
 According to Nichole Simpson, executive vice president of sales and marketing of LifeVine parent company Integrated Beverage Group, the brand's commitment to not using pesticides in the vineyards and sustainable farming contributes to these higher levels of antioxidants.
 LifeVine has the TTB-approved "Certified Pesticide-Free" on the label.

 While there is some evidence that sustainable farming increases levels of the antioxidant-like resveratrol — vines under stress from disease threats produce more resveratrol as immunity — the process and actual amounts produced are still under review by researchers.
 When pressed for more information, Simpson says, "We partner with a third-party analytical lab for category testing to ensure our antioxidant levels are higher.
 The process by which they do this is proprietary."